-The project maintainer has the last word on whether or not a contribution is suitable for Requests.
-All contributions will be considered, but from time to time contributions will be rejected because they do not suit the project.
+Our project maintainers have the last word on whether or not a contribution is suitable for Requests.
+All contributions will be considered carefully, but from time to time, contributions will be rejected because they do not suit the current goals or needs of the project.

 If your contribution is rejected, don't despair!
-So long as you followed these guidelines, you'll have a much better chance of getting your next contribution accepted.
+As long as you followed these guidelines, you will have a much better chance of getting your next contribution accepted.

-6.1.2 Code Contributions
+6.1.4 Code Contributions